GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

   }
 ```
 ### async / await
 The async function declaration defines an asynchronous function.
-In JavaScript, When an async function is called, it returns a Promise.
-The await operator is used to wait for a Promise.
+In JavaScript, when an async function is called, it returns a `Promise`.
+The `await` operator is used to wait for a Promise.
 ```
 // JavaScript
 async _getIPAddress() {